risc0/risc0/website/api_versioned_docs/version-1.0/zkvm/quickstart.md

 significantly longer than when running in dev-mode.
 To create a proof with the zkVM on your own machine, we recommend at least 16 GB of RAM.
 To avoid these hardware requirements, consider using [Bonsai] to generate proofs remotely, as it will be significantly faster than running proofs locally.
-You can [request access] to Bonsai to set additional flags.
+You can [request access][bonsai-access] to Bonsai to set additional flags.

 ### Executor Statistics